ddennis/Typescript-browserify-npm/README.md

     npm install

-This should install typings globaly and install the typings file for the project:
+To get up and running with this project, i have included the typings files needed.
+In my experince the typings files is not always complete, so sometimes you may want to added properties, therefore the typings files is included in the repo.

+If you want to install a new npm module you need to install the typings module -g

-    npm install typings -g && typings install
+	// ii you don't have the typings moduled install npm install typings -g

 To install a definition type: